varnish/Varnish-Book/varnish_book.rst

   .. note::

-    Varnish recommends to disable Security-Enhanced Linux (SELinux).
+    We recommend you to disable Security-Enhanced Linux (SELinux).
     If you prefer otherwise, then set the boolean ``varnishd_connect_any`` variable to 1.
     You can do that by executing the command ``sudo setsebool varnishd_connect_any 1``.

     .. dridi: bad practice, recommend this only for training

 Installation Test
 .................